SIT30622

 Participants will need an appropriate level of Language, Literacy, Numeracy and Digital (LLND) skills to engage effectively with this course.
 Upon enquiry, SWC will discuss LLND skills with participants to help determine any support that may be beneficial before training begins.

-If undertaking this course as a Traineeship, participants are required to be employed on a regular basis in work that is relevant to the qualification being undertaken.
+If undertaking this qualification via our workplace based model or as a Traineeship, you will need to be employed in work relevant to the qualification being undertaken.

 Recognition of Prior Learning and Credit Transfer